Objective 4b: Keyword Search for Recent Systematic Reviews and Meta-analyses (optional, search 3)

 This next search is a search for indexed and unindexed records.

-• If you’re on the “Advanced” search page, use the … to add your most recent search to the query box.
+- If you’re on the “Advanced” search page, click on the … in the “Actions” column to add your most recent search (the search ending in NOT MEDLINE[sb]) to the query box.
+Then remove the – NOT MEDLINE[sb]

-• Both the “systematic review” “Article Type” filter and the custom UNMC filter finds indexed and unindexed guidelines, systematic reviews, and meta-analyses.
-Since keywords are included in the filter, some of the results will not be the relevant publication type, but will rather talk about the relevant publication type.
+- Both the “systematic review” “Article Type” filter and the custom UNMC filter find indexed and unindexed guidelines, systematic reviews, and meta-analyses.
+Since keywords are included in these filters, some of the results will not be the relevant publication type, but will rather talk about the relevant publication type.

 Document Your Search

-If you used “Article type” filters, you can simply copy the search from the “Advanced” page as before.
+If you used “Article type” filters, you can simply copy the search from the “Advanced” page as for search 1 and 2.

 However, custom filters created by an institution like UNMC will not show up on the “Advanced” search page.
 If you used the custom filter: